GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 We aim at preventing the inclusion of samples were one of the target sources is not active enough for the duration of the recording.\
 Given its #acr("STFT") $S in CC^(T times F)$, the average energy
 #footnote[
-  Strictly speaking, this quantity is homogeneous to a spectral energy density.
+  Strictly speaking, this quantity is dimensionally equivalent to a spectral energy density.
-  We will further simply refer to it as _energy_ for the sake of clarity.
+  We will further refer to it as _energy_ for the sake of clarity.
 ]
 of a real-valued signal, expressed in decibels (dB), is defined as
 $